BrainSpate Logo

 How Do Function Chains Work?

-- Create the Chain: The functions are linked together to form a chain.
+2. Create the Chain: Link the functions to form a chain.
 Each function’s output becomes the input for the next function in the chain.

 Example of a Function Chain in eCommerce

-- Validate order information: Check if all required fields are filled out correctly.
+1. Validate order information: Ensure all required fields are completed correctly.

-- Generate order confirmation: Send an email to the customer with order details and a receipt.
+4. Generate order confirmation: Send the customer an email with the order details and a receipt.

-By using a function chain to represent this workflow, the code becomes more organized and easier to maintain.
+Using a function chain to represent this workflow makes the code more organized and easier to maintain.

 Strategy Patterns

-The Strategy Pattern is a behavioral design pattern that provides a way to encapsulate algorithms and make them interchangeable at runtime.
+The Strategy Pattern is a behavioral design pattern that encapsulates algorithms and enables runtime interchangeability.

-This pattern is particularly useful in eCommerce applications where different algorithms or strategies can be used to perform the same task.
+This pattern is particularly useful in eCommerce applications, where different algorithms or strategies can perform the same task.
 These include calculating shipping costs, applying discounts, or recommending products.

 How Do the Strategy Patterns Work?